LayerAkira/kurosawa_akira/README.md

 safeguarding the interests of both the exchange and its clients.

 # LayerAkiraCore
-The LayerAkiraCore contract is a modular StarkNet smart contract designed to manage the core operations of a decentralized exchange.
+The LayerAkiraCore contract is a modular smart contract designed to manage the core operations of a decentralized exchange.
 It integrates various components, including balance management, signer logic, deposit handling, withdrawal management, nonce tracking, and access control.

 Clients must explicitly authorize the current executor in the smart contract to allow the exchange's executor contract